 Is micellar water the same as a toner?

 Even though there’s not much difference between the two, micellar water is not exactly the same as a toner, but it usually has the same effect.
 Micellar water cleanses the skin better with little hydration whereas, toner is more of a hydrating agent and cannot be used to remove makeup or dirt completely.

 Can micellar water replace toner?

 While you can replace micellar water with toner, the reverse isn’t true because toner doesn’t have the same strong cleansing properties and cannot really remove much makeup.
 So if you use micellar water as a cleanser, you don’t essentially need a toner.
-But if you use a face wash, especially the one with harsh chemicals, then you definitely need a toner for better and hydrated skin.
+But if you use a face wash, especially the one with harsh chemicals, then you definitely need a gentle toner for better and hydrated skin.

 Should I use a toner after micellar water?

 You need to use a toner only when you have removed the makeup or cleansed the skin with a facial cleanser, especially the one with harsh chemicals or foam.
 But you don’t really have to use a toner directly after micellar water because micellar water acts like an all-over toner that cleanses and hydrates the skin simultaneously.
 And doesn’t disturb the skin’s pH balance.